 Insert the ring into your vagina as directed.
 Follow the directions on the prescription label.
 The ring will remain place for 3 weeks and is then removed for a 1-week break.
 A new ring is inserted 1 week after the last ring was removed, on the same day of the week.
-Check often to make sure the ring is still in place, especially before and after sexual intercourse.
+Check often to make sure the ring is still in place.
 If the ring was out of the vagina for an unknown amount of time, you may not be protected from pregnancy.
 Perform a pregnancy test and call your doctor.
 Do not use more often than directed.

 A patient package insert for the product will be given with each prescription and refill.
 Read this sheet carefully each time.
 The sheet may change frequently.

 Contact your pediatrician regarding the use of this medicine in children.
 Special care may be needed.